 Try something completely different

 Do you have the same Valentine’s routine?
-Do you ignore it on purpose?
+Do you ignore the day itself on purpose?!

-This year, how about changing the 14th February in to a chance to ‘Love Yourself Day' by doing something really unique and different.
+This year, how about changing the 14th February in to a ‘Love Yourself Day', by doing something really unique and different.

 - Book a holiday

 - Enrol on a course